Visual C# Training

 .NET What You Need to Know

 Visual C# 2005: .Net: What You Need to Know, covers the foundations of the .NET programming environment and how to navigate through the Visual Studio 2005 integrated development environment (IDE).
-It also shows how to create, compile and execute a simple Visual C# program using either the Visual Studio 2005 IDE or the command line functionality.
+It also shows how to create, compile and execute a simple

 Control Structures and Arrays